MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/ParticleComponents/minecraftEmitter_shape_sphere.md

 # Particle Documentation - Emitter Shape Sphere component

+All particles come out of a sphere offset from the emitter.

 ```json
 "minecraft:emitter_shape_sphere": {
     // specifies the offset from the emitter to emit the particles